oxidecomputer/looker/README.md

   contains `Failed`
 - `looker -c 'r.response_code?.parse_int() >= 500'` - include all lines with a
   `response_code` field in the 5XX level

+## Licence

+Unless otherwise noted, all components are licenced under the [Mozilla Public License Version 2.0](./LICENSE).